beefyfinance/beefy-blog/content/articles/test.en.md

 ### Summary

-**TL;DR**: After explaining to the Grim team why they needed to take action due to an outstanding smart contract exploit, Beefy devs showed Grim how to whitehat hack and preserve $320,000 of remaining funds.
-These events occurred after a slow and inadequate response from the Grim team and seeing a hacker exploit a substantial fraction of the platform’s $32 million TVL.
+**TL;DR**: After explaining to the Grim team why they needed to take action due to an outstanding smart contract exploit, Beefy devs showed Grim how to whitehat hack and preserve $320,000 of remaining funds. **The whitehat hack occurred after a slow and inadequate response from the Grim team and seeing a hacker exploit a substantial fraction of the platform’s $32 million TVL.**

+The Grim team’s accusation of Beefy implementing a malicious attack is unfounded, as the whitehat-hack contract address was shared with their team **before the blackhat attack took place**.
+Grim already had knowledge from Beefy of the possible exploit but did not act on this information.
+This left the task of securing funds up to Beefy.

-These funds were swapped from altcoins to stables and blue chips to hold value.
+These rescued funds were swapped from altcoins to stables and blue chips to hold value.
 Beefy has been waiting for a reputable third party to find that no inside exploit occurred before returning the funds to Grim.

 Beefy’s intention remains to return these funds to rightful owners.
 We have requested the assistance of The Fantom Foundation to this end.